kkckrnz/treble/docs/treble_build_guide.md

 4. Key switches & Keycaps
 5. Assembly

+## General Tips
+- Pads and pins connected to GND and Battery Positive are more difficult to solder.
+Consider increasing temperature for those pads and pins.
+- Flux helps especially on those hard-to-solder pins and pads.
+- I used 0.3mm solder wire for SMD components and 0.8mm wire for the rest.

 ## 1. SMD components
 ### Diodes
 1. Add solder to one pad of the PCB